akeneo/pim-docs/developer_guide/installation/installation_workstation.rst

     After the extraction, a new directory usually called *pim-community-standard-version* is created inside the */path/to/installation* directory.

-    It will be our PIM root directory and will be referred to as */path/to/pim/root* in the following instructions.
+    This will be our PIM root directory and will be referred to as */path/to/pim/root* in the following instructions.

 Installing the vendors
 **********************

-* You first need to get composer.
+* First, you need to get composer.
 Install it in */path/to/pim/root*:

 .. code-block:: bash
     :linenos:

     $ curl -sS https://getcomposer.org/installer | php

-* Then install the vendors:
+* Then, install the vendors:

 .. code-block:: bash
     :linenos: